modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 The `sensor add` command adds a sensor descriptor to FastScore.
 If the `<sensor-file>` is omitted, the command reads the standard input.
-The syntax of a sensor descriptor is described here (TODO: add a link to the document describing the syntax).
+The syntax of a sensor descriptor is described [here](../Product Documentation/Sensors.md).

 The `sensor show` prints the sensor descriptor to the standard output.
 The `-e` (edit) option allows editing the sensor descriptor.
 The edit option spawns an